Elevator Action Returns: Release

 A home version of Elevator Action Returns was released for the Sega Saturn in 1997 under the title of Elevator Action/Elevator Action Returns (stylized as Elevator Action² Returns), which includes the original Elevator Action as well.
+The Saturn version was ported by Ving.
 Elevator Action Returns was later included as part of Taito Legends 2 for the Windows, PlayStation 2, and Xbox in 2006, but both the PS2 and Xbox versions run in upscanned 640x448 resolution, which results in slight flickering, no scanlines and slightly blurrier image compared to the arcade and Sega Saturn versions.

 An enhanced port titled Elevator Action Returns S-Tribute was released for Windows via Steam, Nintendo Switch, PlayStation 4, and Xbox One on December 1, 2022.
 The enhancements include modern features such as Rewind, Slow Mode, Quick Save/Load, Unlimited Credits, Stage Select, Increased Healing, more lives, and more.